-- ightarrow Multiple children across a class/phase are absent from school due to self-isolation - \checkmark Phase/School closure due to Covid-19 school due to self-isolation stration PM ☆ Ensure a minimum of three school-directed curriculum activities are made available and assigned to any identified children with clear and simple instructions for completion - these should be devised for children to access and learn independently. ☆ Invite identified children to the Phase Remote Learning Communication Google Classroom so that children can join a meet the next day. ☆ Agree, as a phase, appropriate times for when one morning check-in, one afternoon check-in can take place and who will do this. ○ If children in just one class are absent, then this is the responsibility of someone within the class (teacher/TA) ○ If there are multiple children across the classes, agree as a phase who will take responsibility for this. ○ Check-ins at this stage should be for approximately no more than 10 minutes.
+- Invite identified children to the Phase Remote Learning Communication Google Classroom so that children can join a meet the next day. - Agree, as a phase, appropriate times for when one morning check-in, one afternoon check-in can take place and who will do this. - If children in just one class are absent, then this is the responsibility of someone within the class (teacher/TA) - If there are multiple children across the classes, agree as a phase who will take responsibility for this. - Check-ins at this stage should be for approximately no more than 10 minutes.
 For example, AM - morning register and review of the day.
-PM - straight after school to check how their day has gone and any questions about the work set and completed. ☆ At the end of Day 1, identify work, roles, and responsibilities for Day 2.
+PM - in the afternoon or straight after school to check how their day has gone and any questions about the work set and completed.
+These could be run by teacher or TA. - At the end of Day 1, identify work, roles, and responsibilities for Day 2.
 Agree format for Day 2 including which work will be set, and who will run check-ins and times.
 Consider how any staff absence might be covered within the phase.
-Seek SLT advice if you feel appropriate.
-PM End of day review check-in with children at agreed time.
-This should take the form of how the day has gone; how were the activities; and questions or uncertainties?
-At the end of Day 2, identify work, roles, and responsibilities for days ahead.
-Agree format for the day, reviewing how day 1 and 2 have gone.
+Seek SLT advice if you feel appropriate. - ☆ Share check-in times with children via Google Classroom to ensure they are available on Day 2.